dfisher95350/dfisher95350.github.io/experience/tldr.md

 ## Education

-In a nutshell, I started as a computer geek, then went liberal arts until my wife's own graduate degree in archaeology (Cornell) gave me a dose of reality.
-I jumped off and joined the Internet revolution.
+Started as a computer geek, then went liberal arts until my wife's own graduate degree in archaeology (Cornell) gave me a dose of reality.
+Jumped off and joined the Internet revolution.

 - Brown University, Providence, Rhode Island.
 Master's Degree program with fellowship, 1995, incomplete.
 Archeology and History.